Pensacola Dam: Design

-Pensacola Dam is a multiple-arch buttress type consisting of 51 arches and one main spillway, two auxiliary.
+Pensacola Dam is a multiple-arch buttress type consisting of 51 arches, one main spillway, and two auxiliary spillways.
 It has a maximum height of 150 ft above the river bed.
 The total length of the dam and its sections is 6565 ft while the multiple-arch section is 4284 ft long and its combination with the spillway sections measure 5145 ft.
 Each arch in the dam has a clear span of 60 ft and each buttress is 24 ft wide.
 The thickness of the buttress sidewalls ranges from 5 ft at the base to 2.2 ft at the crest.
 Inside of each buttress are 18 in thick transverse walls that act as "stiffeners".
 The buttresses were the widest of their type prior to 1938 and are designed to withstand 500 lb/in2.

 The main spillway, part of the eastern end of the dam, is a 861 ft long Ogee-type and utilizes twenty-one 25 ft tall and 36 ft wide tainter gates that are operated by two 60-ton hoists.
 The auxiliary spillways are located about 1 mi northeast of the dam and are controlled by another twenty-one 37 ft wide and 15 ft high tainter gates stretched over their combined 860 ft length.
 The lip of the spillways lie at an elevation of 730 ft above sea level while the tops of the gates are 755 ft.
 All three spillways have a combined maximum discharge of 525000 ft3/s.
 The two-lane State Highway 28 crosses over the top of the dam and a bridge that stretches over the main spillway.
 It is accessible by cars and trucks within weight.

 The dam's reservoir, Grand Lake o' the Cherokees (Grand Lake over the Cherokees), has a storage capacity of 1672000 acre.ft of which 540000 acre.ft is flood storage.
 The reservoir's surface area is 46500 acre and it extends 66 mi upstream, creating 1300 mi of shoreline.
 Normal surface elevation is 742 ft above sea level.

 The dam's power station is located at the base of the dam's western end and its building is 279 ft long, 72 ft wide and 60 ft tall.
 The building houses six 20 MW Francis turbine generators that generate 335 million kWh annually and are each fed with their own individual penstock.
 The power plant is designed to accommodate four additional generators.
 It operates at its highest generation levels during the summer and lowest during the winter.
 Just west of the power station is its substation and an observation house.